 The Company may cancel this Policy by sending seven days notice by registered letter to the Insured at his last known address and in such event the premium shall be adjusted in accordance with Condition 6.

-If any difference shall arise as to the quantum to be paid under this Policy (liability being otherwise admitted) such difference shall independently of all other questions be referred to the decision of an arbitrator, to be appointed in writing by the parties in difference, or if they cannot agree upon a single arbitrator to t he decision of two disinterested persons as arbitrators of whom one shall be appointed in writing by each of the parties within two calendar months after having been required so to do in writing by the other party in accordance with the provisions of the Arbitration and Conciliation Act, 1996 as amended from time to time and for the time being if force.
-In case either party shall refuse or fail to appoint arbitrator within two calendar months after receipt of notice in writing requiring an appointment ,the other party shall be at liberty to appoint sole arbitrator and in case of disagreement between the arbitrators, the difference shall be referred to the decision of an umpire who shall have been appointed by them in writing before entering on the reference and who shall sit with the arbitrators and preside at their meetings.
+If any difference shall arise as to the quantum to be paid under this Policy (liability being otherwise admitted) such difference shall independently of all other questions be referred to the decision of an arbitrator, to be appointed in writing by the parties in difference, or if they cannot agree upon a single arbitrator to the decision of two disinterested persons as arbitrators of whom one shall be appointed in writing by each of the parties within two calendar months after having been required so to do in writing by the other party in accordance with the provisions of the Arbitration and Conciliation Act, 1996 as amended from time to time and for the time being in force.
+In case either party shall refuse or fail to appoint arbitrator within two calendar months after receipt of notice in writing requiring an appointment ,the other party shall be at liberty to appoint sole arbitrator; and in case of disagreement between the arbitrators, the difference shall be referred to the decision of an umpire who shall have been appointed by them in writing before entering on the reference and who shall sit with the arbitrators and preside at their meetings.

 It is clearly agreed and understood that no difference or dispute shall be referable to arbitration as hereinbefore provided ,if the Company has disputed or not accepted liability under or in respect of this Policy.

-It is hereby expressly stipulated and declared that it shall be a condition precedent to any right of action or suit upon this policy that the award by such arbitrators or umpire of the amount of the loss or damage shall be first obtained.
+It is hereby expressly stipulated and declared that it shall be a condition precedent to any right of action or suit upon this policy that the award by such arbitrator, arbitrators or umpire of the amount of the loss or damage shall be first obtained.

-It is also hereby further expressly agreed and declared that if the Company, shall disclaim liability to the Insured for any claim hereunder and such claim shall not, within 12 calendar months form the date of such disclaimer have been made the subject matter of a suit in a court of law, then the claim shall for all purposes be deemed to have been abandoned and shall not thereafter be recoverable hereunder.
+It is also hereby further expressly agreed and declared that if the Company, shall disclaim liability to the Insured for any claim hereunder and such claim shall not, within 12 calendar months form the date of such disclaimer have been made the subject matter of a suit in the court of law, then the claim shall for all purposes be deemed to have been abandoned and shall not thereafter be recoverable hereunder.

 The due observance and fulfillment of the terms, conditions and endorsements of this Policy so for as they relate to anything to be done or not to be done by the Insured and the truth of the statements and answers in the Proposal shall be conditions precedent to any liability of the Company to make any payment under this Policy.